 Design Iteration & First Round Tests

 It was at this stage that the team decided to move in a slightly different direction and extend the scope of the project, to create a system that would directly allow users to tailor their ride taken through pre-selecting preferences, and a driver being found who would ideally closely match those preferences.
-Taking these design changes in to account in the design iteration, we conducted our first round of testing with users.
+Taking these design changes into account in the design iteration, we conducted our first round of testing with users.

-Using a paper prototype, each of the four participants recruited were given the scenario of a user who had just had a ride that matched some of the preferences selected, but was not necessarily fantastic or terrible.
-With one facilitator giving the scenario, and then acting as the ‘computer’ manipulating the paper prototype dependent on user actions, we were able to gain valuable insights through observations, and asking the participant to incorporate a think-aloud protocol, but only requesting free-flowing thoughts as to not increase cognitive load.
+Using a paper prototype, the four participants recruited were given the scenario of a user who had just had a ride that matched some of the preferences selected, but was not necessarily fantastic or terrible.
+With one facilitator giving the scenario and then acting as the ‘computer’ manipulating the paper prototype dependent on user actions, we were able to gain valuable insights through observations, and asking the participant to incorporate a think-aloud protocol, but only requesting free-flowing thoughts as to not increase cognitive load.

 Mid-Fidelity Prototype & Second Round Tests

-With the findings of the previous round of testing analyzed and addressed in another design iteration of a higher fidelity, the team incorporated the same method in the second round of testing.
-However, the changes to the design introduced a number of new screens that walked the user through the initial onboarding and preference selection process, as well as searching for a ride and being matched with a driver, with the hope that the rating process would be better understood with this added context.
-Again, four participants unfamiliar to the project were recruited, and through testing the team found that the new process walking the participant through the preference selection and ride search process, appeared to eliminate much of the confusion shown in previous testing during the rating process.
+With the findings of the previous round of testing analyzed and addressed in another design iteration of higher fidelity, the team incorporated the same method in the second round of testing.
+However, the changes to the design introduced several new screens that walked the user through the initial onboarding and preference selection process, as well as searching for a ride and being matched with a driver, with the hope that the rating process would be better understood with this added context.
+Again, four participants unfamiliar to the project were recruited, and through testing, the team found that the new process walking the participant through the preference selection and ride search process, appeared to eliminate much of the confusion shown in previous testing during the rating process.

 A beneficial, accurate, and fair rating system.

-With the constraints placed upon the project in terms of time with the ever looming deadline for the class project, some minor modifications were made to the design based on the feedback given in the second round of testing.
+With the constraints placed upon the project in terms of time with the ever-looming deadline for the class project, some minor modifications were made to the design based on the feedback given in the second round of testing.

 Jump To Solution Section